james-pre/zbench/README.md

 ```

 Each reference is checked out into a cached worktree under `.zbench/`, built, and run.
 The first is
-the baseline; every other column shows its value and a speedup factor that is `> 1` when better,
+the baseline; every other reference gets its columns and a speedup factor that is `> 1` when better,
 whichever direction the column improves in.
 A change is only colored when it is larger than both
 `--threshold` (default 1%) and the two runs' combined noise — so a green number means the change
 outran the variance, and a gray one means it did not.

+A matrix is one table, grouped by reference, with a column per measurement and a single factor for
+each reference.
+The measurements of a matrix are proportional, so the factor is taken from the first
+column rather than repeated across all of them; `"compare": true` on a measurement picks which one
+that is and drops the rest.

+Only the matrices worth reading are printed.
+A matrix where nothing beat the threshold is left out
+unless you pass `--unchanged`, and one that fewer than two references could report — the rest being
+`N/A` — is left out unless you pass `--partial`; either way the count of what was hidden is printed.
+`--no-runs` drops each reference's own tables and reports nothing but the changes.

 Use `.` for the working tree as it is, without a checkout or a build.